 5 Star Seller

 Why is description C the best?
 It is not just because it is longer, but because it has so many more details and keywords.
-Description C includes the designer’s actual title and colorway.
-Description C features tons of additional words that a buyer may type into the search bar including those that relate to the measurements and material (yes, people search for these) as well as all of the words included under “tags.”
+Description C features tons of additional words that a buyer may type into the search bar, including the designer’s style name and colorway, measurements, materials, and keywords.

 How to Find Keywords to Use in Your Listing Descriptions